shweta-shinde/calculastor/multiply.md

 and I press "*" button
 And I enter "number2" as decimal number and I press "=" button
-Then Display the multiplication result by placing the decimal sign at appropriate place
+Then Display result by placing the decimal sign at appropriate place

 Scenario: Irrational value multiplication
 When I enter "number1" as irrational number and I press "*" button
 And I enter "number2" as irrational number and I press "=" button
-Then Display the multiplication result by considering first six digit after decimal point
+Then Display result considering first six digit after decimal point

 Scenario: Simple multiplication
 When I enter "number1"